mudler/LocalAI/README.md

 <br>
 </h1>

-> :warning: This project has been renamed from `llama-cli` to `LocalAI` to reflect the fact that we are focusing on a fast drop-in OpenAI API rather on the CLI interface.
+> :warning: This project has been renamed from `llama-cli` to `LocalAI` to reflect the fact that we are focusing on a fast drop-in OpenAI API rather than on the CLI interface.
 We think that there are already many projects that can be used as a CLI interface already, for instance  [llama.cpp](https://github.com/ggerganov/llama.cpp) and [gpt4all](https://github.com/nomic-ai/gpt4all).
-If you are were using `llama-cli` for CLI interactions and want to keep using it, use older versions or please open up an issue - contributions are welcome!
+If you are using `llama-cli` for CLI interactions and want to keep using it, use older versions or please open up an issue - contributions are welcome!

 [![tests](https://github.com/go-skynet/LocalAI/actions/workflows/test.yml/badge.svg)](https://github.com/go-skynet/LocalAI/actions/workflows/test.yml) [![build container images](https://github.com/go-skynet/LocalAI/actions/workflows/image.yml/badge.svg)](https://github.com/go-skynet/LocalAI/actions/workflows/image.yml)